-- Abundant free time is difficult to fill, and the structure that makes outpatient treatment effective is lacking. - Resources often are more limited, making transportation and child care more of a problem.
+- Looking for work is often the first priority. - Abundant free time is difficult to fill, and the structure that makes outpatient treatment effective is lacking. - Resources often are more limited, making transportation and child care more of a problem.

 If you are out of work and in treatment, remember that recovery still needs to be your first priority.
-Make sure the counselor knows your situation, and strive to balance job-seeking activities and treatment.
+Make sure the counselor knows your situation, and strive to balance jobseeking activities and treatment.